-A 23-year-old registered sex offender has been handed a two year and two month spell in prison after breaching his conditions.
+A 35-year-old registered sex offender has been handed one year and eight months in prison after breaching his conditions.

 “We take an absolute zero-tolerance approach to situations like this and there is no room for manoeuvre or second chances.
-Our job is to protect the public and we will immediately look to charge a registered sex offender if they breach any of their conditions.
+Our job is to protect the public and we will immediately look to charge a registered sex offender, all of which are monitored very closely, if they breach any of their conditions.”